barcoderdev/unitypackage_godot/README.md

 - macOS uses pipes to communicate between unitypackage_util and FBX2glTF
   - Windows requires using a temp file for this, temporarily created in the config `Extract Path` folder.

+## Shaders

+Original shaders are stored in `.txt` files along-side new placeholder shaders.
+Uniforms from the original shader are copied into the placeholder so materials maintain their shader properties.

 ## Currently Implemented

 Components: